Nenotriple/img-txt_viewer/docs/User_Guide.md

 Enter the text you want to highlight each time you move to a new img-txt pair.

+- **Example input:**
+  1. `dog` *(highlight the word dog)*
+  2. `dog + cat` *(highlight both dog and cat)*

+- **Tips:**
-Use ` + ` to highlight multiple strings of text.
+  - Use ` + ` to include multiple strings/tags when highlighting.

-Example: `dog + cat`
+  - Use the `Regex` checkbox to enable regular expression highlighting.
+  - Press the `Go!` button or hit `Enter` in the highlight entry box to apply the highlight.
+  - Press the `Clear` button to remove any applied highlights.

 ---

+### Font Settings
+#### *(Adjust the font size and line height)*

+The Font Settings allow you to customize the appearance of your text by adjusting the font size and line height.
+This can help improve readability and make your text more visually appealing.

+- **Usage:**
+  1. Navigate to the Font tab from the toolbar.
+  2. Use the sliders or input fields to adjust the font size and line height to your preference.
+  3. Changes will be applied in real-time, so you can see the effect immediately.

+---

 ### My Tags
 #### *(Add your custom tags for autocomplete suggestions)*

-Use this text box to quickly edit the `my_tags.csv` file, allowing you to easily add tags to the autocomplete dictionary.
+Use this section to quickly edit the `my_tags.csv` file, allowing you to easily add tags to the autocomplete dictionary.
+Additionally, you can quickly insert tags into the primary text box.

-- Tags near the top of the list have a higher priority than lower tags.
-- Start any line with `###` to create a comment.
+- **Usage:**
+  1. Open MyTags tab from the toolbar.
+  2. Add or modify tags as needed, placing higher priority tags at the top.
+  3. Save your changes to refresh the autocomplete dictionary.

-- Save and Refresh:
+- **Features:**
+  - **Add Tags**: Enter a tag in the input box and press `Add` or hit Enter to add it to the list.
+  - **Edit Tags**: Select a tag, click `Edit`, modify it in the input box, and press Enter to save changes.
+  - **Remove Tags**: Select one or more tags from the list and click `Remove` to delete them.
+  - **Prefix Tags**: Select a tag, click `Prefix`, and the tag will be inserted at the start of the text box.
+  - **Append Tags**: Select a tag, click `Append`, and the tag will be inserted at the end of the text box.
+  - **Move Tags**: Select a tag and use `Move Up` or `Move Down` to change its position/priority in the list.
+  - **Context Menu**: Right-click on a tag to quickly access options like `Prefix`, `Append`, `Edit`, `Remove`, `Move Up`, and `Move Down`.
-  - Save: Commit your changes to the `my_tags.csv` file.
+  - **Save Tags**: Click `Save Tags` to save your changes to the `my_tags.csv` file.
-  - Refresh: Refresh the loaded autocomplete dictionary with your saved changes, or refresh the text box if you've made changes outside the app.
+  - **Use MyTags**: Toggle the `Use MyTags` checkbox to enable or disable the custom tags in the autocomplete suggestions.

+- **Tips:**
+  - Go to `Options` > `Open MyTags File...` to quickly access the `my_tags.csv` file.
+  - Organize your tags by priority, placing the most important tags at the top of the list.
-    - Always save first, then refresh to fully commit your changes and update autocomplete.
+  - Regularly save and refresh to ensure your changes are up-to-date and reflected in the autocomplete suggestions.

 ---

 ### Batch Tag Edit
 #### *(Edit and manage tags with a user-friendly interface)*

-Edit and manage tags with a user-friendly interface.
+The Batch Tag Edit tool allows you to quickly edit and manage tags across all files in a folder with an intuitive user interface.

+**Features:**

+- **Tag Listbox:** View all unique tags from your files in a scrollable list.
+You can select multiple tags using standard selection methods (Shift+Click, Ctrl+Click).

+- **Info Display:** At the top, see real-time counts of:
+  - Total unique tags
+  - Visible tags (after filtering)
+  - Selected tags
+  - Pending deletions
+  - Pending edits

+- **Sort Tags:**
+  - **Sort By:** Choose to sort tags by "Frequency" (how often a tag appears), "Name" (alphabetical order), or "Length" (number of characters).
+  - **Reverse Order:** Check this option to reverse the sorting order.

+- **Filter Tags:**
+  - **Filter Options:**
+    - `Tag`: Display tags containing the input text.
+    - `!Tag`: Display tags that do not contain the input text.
+    - `==`: Display tags exactly matching the input text.
+    - `!=`: Display tags not matching the input text.
+    - `<`: Display tags shorter than the given length.
+    - `>`: Display tags longer than the given length.
+  - **Multiple Values:** Except for `<` and `>`, you can input multiple values separated by commas.
+  - **Apply and Reset:** Use "Apply" to apply the filter and "Reset" to clear any filters or pending changes.

+- **Tag Selection Shortcuts:**
+  - **All:** Select all tags in the list.
+  - **Invert:** Invert the current selection.
+  - **Clear:** Clear the current selection.
+  - **Revert Sel:** Revert changes made to the selected tags.
+  - **Revert All:** Revert all tags to their original state (reset).
+  - **Copy:** Copy the selected tags to the clipboard.

+- **Tag Editing:**
+  - **Edit Tags:** Right-click on selected tags to edit them.
+You can rename tags or mark them for deletion.
+  - **Delete Tags:** Mark selected tags for deletion across all files.
+  - **Save Changes:** After making edits or deletions, click "Save Changes" to apply them to all files.

+- **Help and Tips:**
+  - **Help Button:** Click "?" to toggle help messages and tooltips throughout the interface.
+  - **Tooltips:** Hover over buttons and labels to see helpful tooltips.

+- **Keyboard Shortcuts:**
+  - **F5:** Close the Batch Tag Edit window.
+  - **Ctrl+C:** Copy selected tags to the clipboard.

+**Usage Tips:**

+- **Efficient Tag Management:** Use filtering and sorting to quickly find and manage specific tags.
+- **Multiple Edits:** You can select multiple tags and apply edits or deletions to all of them at once.
+- **Preview Changes:** Before saving, use the info display to review pending deletions and edits.
+- **Undo Changes:** If you change your mind, use "Revert Sel" or "Revert All" before saving to undo changes.

 ---

 ### Create Wildcard From Captions
 #### *(Combine all captions into one text file)*

+Use this tool to combine all image captions into a single text file.
+Each set of image captions will be separated by a newline.
+The output file will be saved in the selected directory with a filename like `combined_captions.txt`.

+- **Usage:**
+  1. Select the directory containing the image-text pairs.
+  2. Open: `Tools` > `Batch Operations` > select `Create Wildcard From Captions...`
-Combine all captions into one text file.
+  3. The tool will process all text files in the selected directory and combine their contents into one text file.

 ---

 ### Cleanup Text
 #### *(Fix typos across all text files)*

-Via the `Tools Menu`.
+Via the `Tools` menu.

 This operation will clean all text files from typos like: duplicate tags, extra commas, extra spaces, trailing commas and spaces, commas without spaces, and more.

 This is also performed whenever saving text and the option `Cleaning Text on Save` is enabled.
-So if you write all your tags with the app and the option enabled, it won't do anything.
+So if you write all your tags with the app and the option enabled, it won`t do anything.

 Example Cleanup:

-From: ` ,dog,solo,  ,happy  ,,`
+From: `dog,, ,dog,solo,  ,happy  ,,`

 To: `dog, solo, happy`